Meet Our Amazing Staff

 Lyndi is especially excited to continue forward with the same group of students she has come to know and care for deeply, supporting their transition into Grade 2 with warmth, consistency, and a growing wealth of Waldorf-inspired practices.
 Her calm presence, dedication to experiential learning, and strong rapport with both students and colleagues make her a wonderful fit for this next chapter.

-Third Grade Class Teacher
+Third Grade Class Teacher/Lower Grades Handwork Teacher

 Kelly Corson